jonathan-marsan/connectivator/README.md

 ## Connectivator

 Set of wrapper functions to abstract repetitive tasks such as reading data from a Redshift/postgres databases, and writing their contents to a CSV or Google sheet.
-A single method is used to simplify and standardize importing/exporting.
+The lack of flexibility is done on purpose to simplify and standardize importing/exporting procedures.
 For more flexibility, simply use the original packages these wrapper functions were built upon, i.e. pandas, gspread, etc.

 ### Current State